abner-dos-reis/Leveling_Plugin_Obsidian_Public/README.md

 ---

 The best part?
-You define all of this using the notes’ YAML.
+You define all of this using the notes’ YAML (Daily Notes or Any Note).

 The guideline explains everything, **but CSS snippets are required** to visualize it properly!
 Just like **Templater**, they’re also necessary.